 Do children really need handwriting?
 Early Literacy and Future Learning.

 Modern reality should inform the way we teach literacy skills.
 Teaching handwriting is one of the top goals on early years and primary school agenda.
 It goes together with teaching reading, spelling and numeracy.
 All of these skills are given top priority and introducing them to children begins as early as the child joins a nursery.
 The rationale behind putting strong emphasis on early literacy skills including handwriting has always been the same – these are considered basic life skills and every child needs to be given opportunity to develop them.
-As true as this may sound, still not many parents and educators really seem to notice the fact that the teaching literacy programmes no longer have child’s greater good at heart.
+As true as this may sound, among all this pressure, we may be failing to notice the fact that teaching literacy programmes no longer have child’s greater good at heart.

 Children are put under tremendous pressure to master writing and reading skills from their very early days even when they do not yet have the capacity to process the information they are exposed to.

 Also, the methods used to support early writing and reading are often old-fashioned and not child-friendly considering what is available on the market nowadays including amazing and beautifully designed resources, books, toys and apps.
 The race towards better results seems to be irreversible as schools and nurseries want to demonstrate their achievements and the quality of teaching.
 However, conscious educators/parents can do a lot to support children’s well-being and at the same time make sure they do follow their curricula.

 Outdated methods, irrelevant goals